Deploy to Azure Container Apps from Azure Pipelines

 7. Select Save and run.

 An Azure Pipelines run starts to build and deploy your container app.
 To check its progress, navigate to Pipelines and select the run.
-During the first pipeline run, you may be prompted to authorize the pipeline to use your service connection.
+During the first pipeline run, you might be prompted to authorize the pipeline to use your service connection.

 To deploy a new revision of your app, push a new commit to the main branch.